kamranpoladov/websites-monitoring/README.md

     executeImmediately
   });

-  callback?.(); // execute callback if it was provided }
+  afterStart?.(); // execute afterStart callback if it was provided }

 private async executeAndScheduleJob({